PostHog/posthog-android/README.md

 1. Install Android Studio
 2. Follow instructions here for setup https://developer.android.com/studio/run/emulator
+3. Make sure you have Java 8 installed locally - `brew tap adoptopenjdk/openjdk && brew install --cask adoptopenjdk8`
+4. Change the JDK in IntelliJ to build using the correct version.
-3. Select `posthog-sample` and the device on the top bar and click run
+5. Select `posthog-sample` and the device on the top bar and click run

 ## Questions?